 The command for the same is:

-a. with() function in R
+1. with() function in R

-To reduce the amount of typing and make code more readable, we use with() command as below:
+To reduce the amount of typing and make the code more readable, we use with() command as below:

-b. within() function in R
+2. within() function in R

-Let us now see the use of within function for same task:
+Let us now see the use of within() function for the same task:

-iris<- within(iris, ratio <- Sepal.Length / Sepal.Width)
+iris<- within(iris, ratio <- Sepal.Length / Sepal.Width) iris

-With() function allows you to refer to columns inside a data frame without explicitly using the dollar sign or even the name of the data frame itself.
+with() function allows you to refer to columns inside a data frame without explicitly using the dollar sign or even the name of the data frame itself.

 Creating Subgroups or Bins of Data

 Most statisticians often draw histograms to investigate their data.
 As this type of calculation is common when you use statistics, R has some functions for it.

-a.
-Cut() function in R
+1. cut() function in R

-Cut() function groups values of a variable into larger bins.
+cut() function groups values of a variable into larger bins.
 It creates bins of equal size and classifies each element into its appropriate bin.

+This gives the result as a factor with three levels.
 The cut() function creates mathematical labels for the bins.
 The label names can be provided by the user.

 The result shows three labels in the output.

-b. table() function in R
+2. table() function in R

-> x <- cut(frost, 3, include.lowest=TRUE, labels=c("Low", "Med", "High")) > table(x)
+> inp <- cut(frost, 3, include.lowest=TRUE, labels=c("Low", "Med", "High")) #Author DataFlair > table(inp)

 The result shows the output as a table containing the number of elements in each factor.
-Now let see combining and Merging Datasets for Data Manipulation in R.
+Now let see combining and merging datasets for data manipulation in R.

 Combining and Merging Datasets in R

 If you want to combine data from different sources in R, you can combine different sets of data in three ways:

-a.
-By Adding Columns using cbind() in R
+1. By Adding Columns using cbind() in R

 If the two sets of data have an equal set of rows, and the order of the rows is identical, then adding columns makes sense.
 This can be done by using the data.frame or cbind() function.

-b.
-By Adding Rows using rbind() function in R
+2. By Adding Rows using rbind() function in R

-If both sets of data have the same columns and you want to add rows to the bottom, use rbind().
+If both sets of data have the same columns and you want to add rows to the bottom, then use rbind().

-c.
-By Combining Data With Different Shapes using merge() function in R
+3. By Combining Data With Different Shapes using merge() function in R

 The merge() function combines data based on common columns as well as rows.
 In database language, this is usually called joining data.

-9. Merge() Function in R
+merge() Function in R

-Let us see the use of merge() function.
+Let’s see the use of merge() function.

 The merge() function is used to combine data frames.
 Let us see this with an example: